Supernova-Studio/exporter-markdown/preview_test/code-integration/exporters/automating-code-delivery/event-types.md

 The exporter will run every time a new version of a design system is released.

+> Some extra info:
 > This is a recommended setting when you use Supernova in production environments and you have a more mature design system with semantic versioning, to always keep your codebase up to date with the stable, polished version.

 ### Head changed

 Supernova will run the exporter every time anything changes in your design system, with a short buffer window so you don't get overwhelmed with updates.

+> Some extra info:
 > This is useful for cases where you are experimenting with a design system, and you want to be pushing updates constantly to be always up to date with your design system data.

 ### Source updated